sitegeist/Sitegeist.NeosGuidelines/README.md

 ## Guidelines

-Currently this command checks if a `README.md`, `composer.lock`, `npm-shrinkwrap.json` and `.editorconfig` file exists and is under version-control via git.
+Currently this command checks if a `README.md`, `composer.lock`, `npm-shrinkwrap.json` and `.editorconfig` file exists and is under version-control via git in your project-root.
 Also it checks if the `README.md` contains the following sections(headlines(#)):
 * Installation
 * Deployment